Beaufort8/follow_tags/README.md

 **Notification** = User can select if they want to get notification

-* FollowTags Notification use the global user notification method(s).
+* FollowTags Notification use the user notification method(s).

 ## ToDo